Vegan Chocolate Chip Cookies (Gluten-Free)

 - ½ cup coconut sugar

-- ¼ cup vegan butter, * softened or melted, see notes
+- ¼ cup vegan butter, melted, see notes

 - 1 tablespoon ground flaxseed